uoe-agents/IGP2/docs/custom_scenarios.md

 python scripts/genconfig.py
 ```

-This command on its own, without any commandline options, will create a scenario configuration named `scenarios/configs/new_scenario.json` with one ego agent and one traffic agent for a map called `new_scenario.xodr`.
+This command on its own, without any command line options, will create a scenario configuration named `scenarios/configs/new_scenario.json` with one ego agent and one traffic agent for a map called `new_scenario.xodr`.
-However, you can specify your own options via commandline arguments as follows:
+However, you can specify your own options via command line arguments as follows:
-- `--name NAME`: The name of your scenario.
+- `-n, --name NAME`: The name of your scenario.
 NAME should be a string.
-- `--n_mcts N_MCTS`: The number of MCTSAgents to add to the configuration file.
+- `-nm, --n_mcts N_MCTS`: The number of MCTSAgents to add to the configuration file.
 N_MCTS should be a natural number.
-- `--n_traffic N_TRAFFIC`: The number of TrafficAgents to add to the configuration file.
+- `-nt, --n_traffic N_TRAFFIC`: The number of TrafficAgents to add to the configuration file.
 N_TRAFFIC should be a natural number.
-- `--output_path PATH`: Directory to save the generated configuration file to.
+- `-o, --output_path PATH`: Directory to save the generated configuration file to.
 PATH should be a string that points to a valid directory.

 You can also access these options and their descriptions via `python scripts/genconfig.py -h`.